Universal Soil Loss Equation Calculator

 Support Practice (P) represents practices that reduce runoff velocity and channelization.
 Contouring, strip cropping, terracing, and subsurface drainage are examples.
 P values range from 1 for no support practice to as low as 0.1 for highly effective measures.
 Selecting an appropriate P value requires understanding of local field arrangements and hydrology.
 By adjusting P, the calculator helps illustrate the benefits of structural and cultural practices beyond crop selection.

-These bands align with conservation agencies' typical goal of keeping soil loss below the "tolerable" limit, often 5 tons per acre per year for many soils.
-When predicted losses exceed this value, additional erosion control practices are recommended to sustain long-term soil productivity.
+These bands align with conservation agencies' typical goal of keeping soil loss below the “tolerable” limit, often around 5 tons per acre per year for many soils.
+When predicted losses exceed this value, additional erosion-control practices are usually recommended to protect productivity, maintain topsoil depth, and reduce sediment delivery to streams.
+A low result does not mean a field is immune to erosion; it means that the estimated long-term average loss is relatively small under the assumed conditions.

 The table below provides additional combinations to explore: